Issue Overview

 (b) the size, scope, and type of the offending organization; and

-(c) the good faith cooperation of the offending organization with any investigations
+(c) the good faith cooperation of the offending facility with any investigations conducted by the Attorney General pursuant to this section.

 SECTION 4.
 EFFECTIVE DATE